aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

     Learn to work with **Microsoft Outlook storage files** using our comprehensive **Aspose.Email for Java** tutorials.
 Create, load, and manipulate **PST** and **OST** files, extract and save messages, and manage folders programmatically.

 * ### [MAPI Operations for Outlook Data in Java](./mapi-operations/)
     Master **MAPI message manipulation** with our detailed **Aspose.Email for Java** tutorials.
-Learn to work with MAPI properties, create and modify Outlook-compatible items like contacts, tasks, and notes programmatically.
+Learn to work with MAPI properties, create and modify Outlook‑compatible items like contacts, tasks, and notes programmatically.

 * ### [Email Security & Authentication in Java Applications](./security-authentication/)
     Our security and authentication tutorials demonstrate how to protect email communications using **Aspose.Email for Java**.
 Implement email encryption, add digital signatures, configure DKIM signing, and set up secure authentication.